OpeOnikute/opeonikute.github.io/posts/ai-journalism.md

 With RAG, an LLM assistant for journalism can first obtain relevant new information from websites, blogs, books, etc, for relevant, context-aware responses.
 Basic users of AI tools simply instruct the provider to "search the web", but it would be even more useful to implement in-house RAG based on internal proprietary data and in-house research.

 A basic RAG system can be implemented in a sequence of steps:
+1. **Ingest the data**:
-1. Ingest the data: Compile the information into an accessible source like a filesystem or database.
+    Compile the information into an accessible source like a filesystem or database.
 There are several options because tools like LangChain [can load several types of documents](https://python.langchain.com/docs/integrations/document_loaders/), from webpages and PDFs, to cloud providers.

+2. **Pre-process the data**:
-2. Pre-process the data: To solve for context-window limitations, basic RAG splits text data into chunks and indexed.
+    To solve for context-window limitations, basic RAG splits text data into chunks and indexed.
 These are then used to create vector embeddings and stored in a vector database.
 When providing context to the LLMs, the same mechanism is then used to do a similar search between the user query and the stored data [^5].
 This helps the LLM find the most relevant information.

     ```
     from langchain.text_splitter import RecursiveCharacterTextSplitter